vmware/kernel-event-collector-module/app_control_event_kernel_module/README.md

 inherit options that normally are unset on a fork.
 This is the greediest form of label retention and is meant to label process trees.

+### statistics in proc file
+The module creates an entry in the proc file system /proc/cb\_appc\_events\_NNNNN\_stats file contains information about current sizes of stall queue, stall buckets, inode cache buckets, task cache buckets for non-zero values only.

 ### Dynamic debugging
 The source code uses dynamic debug macros which can be enabled at run time to trace the code flow.
 This works only if the kernel is compiled